Pyramidal and extrapyramidal cerebral palsy refer to the location of damage to the brain.

 A brace, splint, or cast will help promote proper body alignment and prevent excessive muscle tightening.

-Individuals with low muscle tone can rely on their orthotics for extra support to prop themselves up and improve mobility.
+Individuals with low muscle tone can rely on their orthotics for extra support to stabilize their posture and improve mobility.

 Extrapyramidal cerebral palsy can also affect the muscles around the mouth, resulting in drooling, difficulties speaking, and poor feeding.